influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/define-custom-partitions.md

 to define custom partition strategies when creating a database or measurement.
 By default, {{< product-name >}} partitions data by day.

-The partition strategy of a database or measurement is determined by a _partition template_ which defines the naming pattern for _partition keys_.
+The partitioning strategy of a database or measurement is determined by a [partition template](/influxdb/cloud-dedicated/admin/custom-partitions/#partition-templates) which defines the naming pattern for [partition keys](/influxdb/cloud-dedicated/admin/custom-partitions/#partition-keys).
 Partition keys uniquely identify each partition.
 When a partition template is applied to a database, it becomes the default template for all measurements in that database, but can be overridden when creating a